 In September 2012, we entered into a syndicated 5-year revolving credit agreement, which, as amended as of August 18, 2016, provided for a \$1.5 billion senior unsecured revolving credit facility for general corporate purposes.
-On October 2, 2018, we entered into Amendment No. 6 and Consent to Credit Agreement and Successor Agency Agreement, or the Amendment, which amended our 5-year revolving credit agreement, dated as of September 28, 2012, as amended (we refer to such credit agreement, as amended by the Amendment, as the \$325 Million Credit Facility).
-Among other things, the Amendment reduced the aggregate principal amount of commitments under the credit facility to \$325.0 million, of which \$40.0 million of the commitments mature on March 17, 2019, \$60.0 million of the commitments mature on October 22, 2019 and \$225.0 million of the commitments mature on October 22, 2020.
-The entire amount of the \$325 Million Credit Facility is available, subject to its terms, for revolving loans.
+On October 2, 2018, we entered into Amendment No. 6 and Consent to Credit Agreement and Successor Agency Agreement, or the Amendment, which amended our 5-year revolving credit agreement, dated as of September 28, 2012, as amended (we refer to such credit agreement as the Amended Credit Facility).
+Among other things, the Amendment reduced the aggregate principal amount of commitments under the credit facility to \$325.0 million, of which \$100.0 million of the commitments matured in 2019.
+The remaining \$225.0 million of commitments mature on October 22, 2020 and are available, subject to the terms of the Amended Credit Facility, for revolving loans.